-- Are able to process astronomical observations of flux density in order to calculate physically important parameters such as luminosity and emissivity.
+- Process astronomical observations of flux density in order to calculate physically important parameters such as luminosity and emissivity.

-- Can analyze the synchrotron radiation field from astronomical sources in order to calculate parameters such as magnetic field orientation, the minimum energy of radiating plasma and parameters related to the polarization of the radiation.
+- Analyze the synchrotron radiation field from astronomical sources in order to calculate parameters such as magnetic field orientation, the minimum energy of radiating plasma and parameters related to the polarization of the radiation.

-- Can analyze the combined inverse Compton and synchrotron emission from astronomical sources in order to estimate the magnetic flux density and energy density of the radiating plasma.
+- Analyze the combined inverse Compton and synchrotron emission from astronomical sources in order to estimate the magnetic flux density and energy density of the radiating plasma.

-- Are able to calculate the effect of relativistic motion on the radiation from non-thermal and thermal plasma and to incorporate relativistic effects into estimates of physical parameters.
+- Calculate the effect of relativistic motion on the radiation from non-thermal and thermal plasma and to incorporate relativistic effects into estimates of physical parameters.

 - Understand the properties of radio galaxies and quasars as revealed by non-thermal radiation.

 In response to COVID-19, ANU has changed the mode of delivery for all classes in Semester 1 2020 to remote delivery.